-Travellers from most nations do not require a visa to visit Jamaica for stays of up to 90 days.
-Most travellers that do require a visa can obtain one on arrival.
+Travelers from most nations do not require a visa to visit Jamaica for stays of up to 90 days.
+Most travelers that do require a visa can obtain one on arrival.
 Check with your local consulate or embassy for up-to-date information.

 It’s recommended that your passport is valid for at least six months past your departure date and that it has a few blank pages for stamps.